lee-dohm/stargate-rp-resources/notes.md

 * TF: Goa'uld vehicles
 * AK: Home country or region 8-

-### Primitive human
+### Non-Earth Human

-These are any humans that are not Jaffa or Tau'ri, generally raised in a primitive culture in worship of the Goa'uld.
+These are any humans that are not Jaffa or Tau'ri, generally raised in a culture enslaved by the Goa'uld and kept at a low level of technology.

 * Acting
 * Climbing